 Start with your needs.
 Then you can research.

 As a freelancer it’s generally difficult to find individual competitors who are similar enough in their service offering, their experience and their customer geography to be reliable comparison points for your own prices.
 They may be a technical copywriter - but they work out of India.
 They may be a storyteller - but they have 20 years of experience, as opposed to your two.
 They may offer full website rewrites - while you offer full website editing services.

 This nature of unique service offerings means that you’re often left with having to figure out, quite on your own, how to tackle the value you think your services bring to your clients.
 This is obviously a balance, too.
 If you think your services are worth $5000, but no prospects are willing to pay you more than $3500, there’s either something wrong with your prospecting - or your pricing is off.

-And determining where you went wrong becomes a whole lot easier if your prices are based in financial necessity rather than long-term visions.
+Determining where you went wrong becomes a whole lot easier if your prices are based in financial necessity rather than long-term visions.

 Finally, the right price also needs to correspond to the amount of hours you’re able to work in a day.
 For some people, that number may be as low as 4.
 For others, it can go up to 12.
 While both of these are extremes, your hours need to inform your prices.
 As long as you’re not scaling yourself yet, your income is based on the amount of time you’re able to put in each day.